adammillerio/MenuBarApps.spoon/README.md

 * Menu Bar with icon "P" which opens the "Plexamp" application and moves it to be under the Menu Bar in the current Space
 * Menu Bar with icon "D" which opens the "Discord" application and maximizes it in the current Space
+* Menu Bar with icon "A" which opens a Space-specific instance of the "Arc" application in the current space, using the provided newWindowConfig to identify an application menu selection
-* Menu Bar with icon "A" which opens menu with "KeePassXC", "Reminders", and a "Test" sub-menu with "Settings".
+* Menu Bar with icon "M" which opens menu with "KeePassXC", "Reminders", and a "Misc" sub-menu with "Settings".

 These can then be moved around like any other menu bar items.